Having baby chicks is so much fun. They are so adorable! What a story I have that goes with them also! So come and Meet Our Baby Chicks!

 I take him inside.
-Not knowing what to do, because I do not have a safe heat source, extra feeders/waterers (here’s a similar product of what I use now) or a place for him to sleep inside!
+Not knowing what to do, because I don’t have a safe heat source, extra feeders/waterers (here’s a similar product of what I use now) or a place for him to sleep inside!
 Ahh!

 So I quickly make a rice bag with fabric.
-I heat it up gently, and grab a small container to put both of them in.
+I heat it up gently and grab a small container to put both of them in.
 I ran to town to try to find a heat source and other supplies.
-In early springtime Tractor Supply was selling a little broody box set so I figured I would just pick that up.
+In early springtime, Tractor Supply was selling a little brooder box set so I figured I would just pick that up.

 When I got there, I couldn’t find it.
 Apparently, they only keep them in stock while they are selling baby chicks (said a store clerk).
 The time had passed for this window of opportunity, apparently.

 The only thing they sell at this time is a gigantic heat lamp.
-Which if you are using a large plastic box, and a clip on heat lamp, doesn’t work very well.
+Which if you are using a large plastic box, and a clip-on heat lamp, it doesn’t work very well.
 I know, because I bought one at the suggestion of said clerk, and drove all the way home and tried it.